Jennifer Coolidge: 2011–2019: 2 Broke Girls and stand-up comedy

 In June 2011, Coolidge curated a Blake Nelson Boyd art show in New Orleans.
 In the same month Coolidge began to do standup comedy.
 She hosted the "Women in Film" at the Beverly Hills Hotel.
 It went well, and she decided to take an act on the road.
-Coolidge ended up doing shows all over the country and the world for two years, Scotland included.
+Coolidge ended up doing shows all over the world for two years, Scotland included.
 Coolidge told Australian radio show The Kyle & Jackie O Show that she would be touring Australia as part of her Yours for the Night stand-up tour.
 In October 2011, Coolidge began a recurring role in the CBS sitcom 2 Broke Girls as Zofia "Sophie" Kaczyński, a Polish neighbor of the two lead characters; she was later promoted to main cast from season 2 up until the show's cancellation in 2017.

 Coolidge reprised her role as Jeanine Stifler in an American Pie sequel American Reunion which opened in North America on April 6, 2012.
 The following year, additional voice cast members were announced for B.O.O.: Bureau of Otherworldly Operations, including Coolidge as Carol Sue, a transitions-relations officer.
 Film distributor 20th Century Fox set November 6, 2015, for the film's release date (which was moved a few months later up to September 25), However, Los Angeles Times reported in 2014 that the film had been delayed again with no replacement release date set.
 It was reported the film's concept has gone back to development.

 Coolidge and actress Megan Mullally joined the cast of Alexander and the Terrible, Horrible, No Good, Very Bad Day in 2013; Coolidge plays Ms. Suggs, the driving instructor.
 The film was released in North America on October 10, 2014.
 The next year, she had a voice role in Hell and Back, and had a cameo in Alvin and the Chipmunks: The Road Chip.
 In 2016, she appeared in Mascots, directed by Christopher Guest.
 In 2017, Coolidge lent her voice to portray Mary Meh in The Emoji Movie.
 In 2018, Coolidge made an appearance in Ariana Grande's music video for her song "Thank U, Next", which brought her renewed recognition.